sideral/phaxsi/README.md

 **Layouts**

 Layouts are those parts of the page that don't change much, like, for example, the header and the footer.
-You can put this code in just one part and Orange will bring the pieces together.
+You can put this code in just one part and Phaxsi will bring the pieces together.

 **Shell Scripting**

-Orange supports shell scripting out of the box, providing its organization and power to shell scripts.
+Phaxsi supports shell scripting out of the box, providing its organization and power to shell scripts.

 Primary Design Goals
 ====================